How to calm pets during fireworks

 Ears pinned back or ears very alert

-Relaxed pets will have their ears typically in a more neutral, natural position.
+Relaxed pets typically have their ears in a more neutral, natural position.
 Anxious pets may have their ears pinned back against their head, or in some cases completely erect to listen carefully.

-In some cases, these changes can make people think the pet is relaxed, however in scenarios that are stressful it is common for dogs to yawn or drool more than normal.
+In some cases, these changes can make people think the pet is relaxed.
+But in stressful scenarios, it's common for dogs to yawn or drool more than normal.

 Shaking or cowering

 These are more obvious signs of discomfort, but pets that shake are outwardly manifesting their distress.
-Moreso, pets that cower or even hide are actively trying to remove themselves from the cause of their discomfort.
+Pets that cower or even hide are actively trying to remove themselves from the cause of their discomfort.

 Abnormal vocalisations

-Dogs that whine, whimper, or even bark excessively are indicating they are overstimulated/nervous.
-For cats this can include meowing (often a different tone to their normal meow sound) or hissing.
+Dogs that whine, whimper, or even bark excessively indicate they are overstimulated/nervous.
+For cats, this can include meowing (often a different tone to their normal meow sound) or hissing.
 On the flip side, dogs that are often chatty can become quieter when stressed.

 Avoidance

 Anxious pets may try to avoid stressful encounters altogether.
-This can mean simply trying to avoid eye contact or facing away from the stressful scenario, to even trying to remove themselves completely by hiding or running away.
+This can mean simply trying to avoid eye contact or face away from the stressful scenario to even trying to remove themselves completely by hiding or running away.

 Reward and treat them for good behaviour

-Pets pick up on their owner's attitudes and behaviours and keeping evenings as “normal” as possible will make a massive difference to both their stress levels and yours!
+Pets pick up on their owner's attitudes and behaviours, so keeping evenings as “normal” as possible will make a massive difference to both their stress levels and yours!

 Veterinary surgeon Dr Kirsten Ronngren joined ManyPets in 2022.
 Alongside her extensive experience as a vet in small animal and feline-only clinics, Kirsten is passionate about online content creation.
 Kirsten’s a regular on ManyPets’ social media and video content with her no-nonsense attitude to keeping our customers’ pets happy and well.